St. Michael's Church, Munich

-St. Michael's is a Jesuit church in Munich, southern Germany, the largest Renaissance church north of the Alps.
+St. Michael's is a Jesuit church in Munich, capital city of the state of Bavaria, Germany.
+It is the largest Renaissance church north of the Alps.
 The style of the building had an enormous influence on Southern German early Baroque architecture.

 History

-In 1556, Albert V, Duke of Bavaria granted the Society of Jesus (Jesuits) permission to establish what is now Wilhelmsgymnasium in Munich, thus establishing the order's presence in the city.
-The collegiate church was only established during the reign of his son William V, Duke of Bavaria, also known as "the Pious". who was a supporter of the Jesuits' Counter Reformation tenets.
+In 1556, Albert V, Duke of Bavaria, granted the Society of Jesus (Jesuits) permission to establish what is now Wilhelmsgymnasium in Munich, thus establishing the order's presence in the city.
+The collegiate church was only established during the reign of his son William V, Duke of Bavaria, also known as "the Pious", who was a supporter of the Jesuits' Counter Reformation tenets.

 The church was finally consecrated in 1597, after fourteen years of construction.
 When the Jesuits were suppressed and banned from most Catholic territories in Europe, the church came into possession of the Bavarian Royal Family and eventually the State of Bavaria, when Germany became a republic.